xbeat/Machine-Learning/README.md

 Entropic Distribution Matching (EDM) is a novel approach in supervised fine-tuning of Large Language Models (LLMs) that aims to reduce overfitting and improve output diversity.
 This technique leverages the principles of entropy to balance between learning from the training data and maintaining the model's inherent diversity.

+## Comparing Software Architecture Patterns!
+MVC, MVP, MVVM, MVVM-C, VIPER

+Introduction to Architecture Patterns

+Architecture patterns are essential in software development, providing structure and organization to applications.
+This presentation will explore MVC, MVP, MVVM, MVVM-C, and VIPER patterns, highlighting their differences and use cases in both iOS and Android development.

 ## Visualizing Embeddings and Outliers in Fine-Tuning with Python

 Introduction to Embeddings and Outliers in Fine-Tuning